grrinchas/CI285-calculator/README.md

 - 201 - if user have been created successfully.
 - 409 - if user with such username already exists.
+- 400 - if JSON is not properly formatted
 - 404 - otherwise

 - **DELETE /users/username** - removes user from the system, where **/username** represents a username of the user.
 Note, that I did not use **/id** instead of **/username**, because an **/id** is less descriptive and less memorable.
 Imagine if you need to remember your ID when using GitHub :).